Kyrgyz language: Orthography

 Historically the Old Turkic Script was the first script used to write Kyrgyz.

 The Kyrgyz in Kyrgyzstan use a Cyrillic alphabet, which uses all the Russian letters plus ң, ө and ү.
 In the Xinjiang region of China, an Arabic alphabet is used.
 Between 1928 and 1940, a Latin alphabet was used for many minority languages in the USSR, including Kyrgyz.
 There have been attempts after 1990 to introduce other Latin alphabets which are closer to the Turkish alphabet, e.g. the Common Turkic Alphabet.
 There are political shades to the Cyrillic-Latin debate.
-In April 2023, Russia suspended dairy exports to Kyrgyzstan after a proposal by the chairman of Kyrgyzstan's National Commission for the State Language and Language Policies, Kanybek Osmonaliev, to change the alphabet from Cyrillic to Latin to bring the country in line with other Turkic nations.
+In April 2023 the chairman of Kyrgyzstan's National Commission for the State Language and Language Policies, Kanybek Osmonaliev, announced that Kyrghyz would change the alphabet from Cyrillic to Latin to bring the country in line with other Turkic nations.
 Osmonaliev was reprimanded by President Sadyr Japarov, who later clarified that Kyrgyzstan had no plans to replace the Cyrillic alphabet.